-In August 2018, the FASB issued ASU No. 2018-13, "Fair Value Measurement ('Topic 820'): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement."
+In August 2018, the FASB issued ASU No. 2018-13, "Fair Value Measurement ("Topic 820"): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement."
 The ASU modifies the disclosure requirements in Topic 820, Fair Value Measurement, by removing certain disclosure requirements related to the fair value hierarchy, modifying existing disclosure requirements related to measurement uncertainty and adding new disclosure requirements, such as disclosing the changes in unrealized gains and losses for the period included in other comprehensive income for recurring Level 3 fair value measurements held at the end of the reporting period and disclosing the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements.
 This ASU is effective for public companies for annual reporting periods and interim periods within those annual periods beginning after December 15, 2019.
-The Company is currently evaluating the effect, if any, that ASU 2018-13 will have on its consolidated financial statements.
+The Company is currently assessing the effect, if any, that ASU 2018-13 will have on the disclosures to its consolidated financial statements.

 In August 2018, the FASB issued ASU No. 2018-14, "Compensation - Retirement Benefits - Defined Benefit Plans - General (Subtopic 715-20): Disclosure Framework - Changes to the Disclosure Requirements for Defined Benefit Plans."
 ASU 2018-14 removes certain disclosures that are not considered cost beneficial, clarifies certain required disclosures and added additional disclosures.
 This ASU is effective for public companies for annual reporting periods and interim periods within those annual periods beginning after December 15, 2020.
 The amendments in ASU 2018-14 must be applied on a retrospective basis.
-The Company is currently assessing the effect, if any, that ASU 2018-14 will have on its consolidated financial statements.
+The Company is currently assessing the effect, if any, that ASU 2018-14 will have on the disclosures to its consolidated financial statements.

 In October 2018, the FASB issued ASU No. 2018-17: "Consolidation (Topic 810): Targeted Improvements to Related Party Guidance for Variable Interest Entities."
 This ASU requires entities to consider indirect interests held through related parties under common control on a proportional basis, rather than as the equivalent of a direct interest in its entirety when determining whether a decision-making fee is a variable interest.
 The ASU is effective for fiscal years beginning after December 15, 2019 and for interim periods therein, with early adoption permitted.
-The Company is currently evaluating the effect, if any, that ASU 2018-17 will have on its consolidated financial statements.
+The Company does not expect the adoption of ASU 2018-17 to have a material impact on its consolidated financial statements.

 In November 2018, the FASB issued ASU No. 2018-18, "Collaborative Arrangements (Topic 808): Clarifying the Interaction between Topic 808 and Topic 606."
 The ASU clarifies that certain transactions between collaborative arrangement participants should be accounted for as revenue when the collaborative arrangement participant is a customer in the context of a unit of account and precludes recognizing as revenue consideration received from a collaborative arrangement participant if the participant is not a customer.
 This ASU is effective for public companies for annual reporting periods and interim periods within those annual periods beginning after December 15, 2019.
-The Company is currently evaluating the effect, if any, that ASU 2018-18 will have on its consolidated financial statements.
+The Company does not expect the adoption of ASU 2018-18 to have a material impact on its consolidated financial statements.